sheddyranking/Sales_data_analysis/README.md

 Do a `groupby` on the `Products` and `Quantity` visualized the see which sales most and do a `groupby` on the `product` and `price` to see why. you can use a `subplot` to plot together as well.

+#### Problem Statements => What Products are More often Sold together.

+Group the `Order ID's` and remove the Duplicates and Visualize.